goharbor/community/proposals/new/support-regex-as-an-alternative-to-doublestar.md

 Invalid regexes are rejected with `400` when the policy is created or updated: `Filter.Validate()` for replication, `ValidateRetentionPolicy` and the immutability controller (which performs no pattern validation today) for the selector surfaces.
 Runtime evaluation can then assume compiled patterns.
 This is deliberately the opposite of the existing OIDC group-filter precedent, which compiles at evaluation time and fails open — acceptable for one admin setting, not for rules that delete or replicate images.

+For immutability, save-time validation is a **safety requirement**, not hygiene: every runtime layer above the matcher swallows errors by design (`populateImmutableStatus` returns early, the push middleware treats the zero value as "mutable"), so a rule that errors at match time silently disables immutability for the whole project instead of failing the request.
+Save-time rejection is the only layer that can catch a bad pattern; in addition, the error swallowing itself should be fixed so match errors fail closed (part of phase 1).

 ## Phased rollout

 | Phase | Surface | Why this order |